dean-matt/cold-steel/README.md

 ## Details

-Developed for use on the following file types: (Other types may not follow the theme)
+Tested on the following file types:
  - .cs
  - .html
  - .js